1. The Organization shall be known as the Wheatland Senior Hockey League

 16. League Officers shall consist of a President and Vice President, elected at a biannual meeting.

-17. Teams are responsible for provision of representatives to serve executive positions as required within the Constitution
+17. Teams are responsible for provision of representatives to serve executive positions as required within the Constitution.
+A league officer maybe from a non member team.
+If a league officer is from a non member team that person or persons can be relected each year.

 18. There shall be appointed positions for Secretary/Treasurer and Statistician.

 a.
-The date and location shall be determined by the President and each Team shall receive due notice
+The date and location shall be determined by the President and each Team shall receive due notice.
+These meetings may be held virtually.

 b.
 Any Team not having a representative at a biannual meeting shall be subject to a fine according to Section 60 of the Constitution